SunilKumar-K/DSA-with-HumbleFoos/mds/linkedLists.md

 }
 ```

-## HOw to add a element at First node or Head Node ?
+## How to add a element at First node or Head Node ?

 - when ever you are adding a newNode to the list at head or first , newNode always pointing to the head node and head is assign to the newNode .